ChinikaC/Back-End_Project_E-Commerce_API/README/README.md

 ### ***8. Future***
-If granted more time, we would like to develop more functions to create additional features.
+If granted more time, we would have liked to develop more functions to create additional features.
 These include:

 - Bidding functionality: Giving sellers the opportunity to list products to be bid on among buyers with a specified timescale for when bids will no longer be accepted.
 - Categories: An ENUM for categories would enable the buyer to have greater control over which products are displayed to them.